BrendanGasparin/100-days-of-code-2022/log.md

 **Today's Progress:** Working on the ES6 material on freeCodeCamp.

 **Thoughts:** Taking thorough notes, because everything I learn from here on is new to me.
-Accidentally fell asleep at about 9pm, so didn't make my Twitter post until 1am on the 27th.
+Accidentally fell asleep at about 9pm, so didn't do the Twitter stuff until 1am on the 27th.

 **Link(s) to work:** [freeCodeCamp profile](https://www.freecodecamp.org/brendangasparin)